 ApsaraDB for Relational Database Service (RDS) is a stable and reliable online database service with auto-scaling capabilities.
-Based on Apsara’s distributed file system and high-performance storage technology, RDS supports MySQL, SQL Server and PostgreSQL, and provides a complete set of solutions for disaster recovery, backup, restoration, monitoring, migration, and others to free you from the burden of operating and managing your own database.
+Based on Apsara’s distributed file system and high-performance storage of ephemeral SSD, RDS supports MySQL, SQL Server and PostgreSQL, and provides a complete set of solutions for disaster recovery, backup, restoration, monitoring, migration, and others.
+This helps you to operate and manage your own database.

-This document describes how to configure RDS through the RDS console, and help you better understand RDS features and functions.
-You may also manage the RDS through APIs and SDKs.
+This document describes RDS features and functions and further explains the procedure to configure RDS through the RDS console.
+With the help of this information you can also manage the RDS through APIs and SDKs.

 For more information about functions and pricing of RDS, log on to the

-Some product features or services described in this document may not be available at certain regions.
+Some product features or services described in this document may be unavailable for certain regions.
 See the relevant commercial contracts for specific Terms and Conditions.

-This document serves as the user guidance.
+This document serves as a user guide.
 No content in this document can constitute any express or implied warranty.

 RDS includes multiple types of databases.
-This document takes the MySQL database as an example to describe the features and usage of all RDS products.
+This document takes the MySQL database as an example to describe the features and usage of all the RDS products.
 Some types of databases may not include certain features.
-The actual page can prevail.
+The actual page can be referred.

 |Local database/Source database||Refers to the database deployed in the local equipment room or the database not on the ApsaraDB.
 In most cases, it refers to the source database to be migrated to the ApsaraDB in this document.|